 Chemical reaction in which hydroxide ions and hydrogen of water molecules react with a compound to form products is called hydrolysis.

-From organic compounds, how can saline hydrides remove traces of water?
+How can saline hydrides remove traces of water from organic compounds?

 Naturally, saline hydrides are ionic.
 Saline hydrides reacts with water which results in the formation of metal hydroxide along with hydrogen gas liberation.
 It is represented as,

 When added to an organic solvent, they react with water present in it.
 Hydrogen escapes into the atmosphere leaving behind the metallic hydroxide.
 The dry organic solvent distills over.

 What do you expect the nature of hydrides is, if formed by elements of atomic numbers